Inside the Meter

 "I haven't met my great-grandchildren.
 I might not like them," Poynter said.

 Poynter died in 1978, and his plan went into place.
 The school -- now called the Poynter Institute -- owns the newspaper.
-The Poynter Institute offers seminars and classes to working journalists, educators and students, and its Web site Poynter Online is a clearinghouse for information and news about journalism.
+The Poynter Institute offers seminars and classes to working journalists, educators and students, and its website, Poynter.org, is a clearinghouse for information and news about journalism.

 Control of the newspaper and its operations, however, lies with a single executive.
-Upon retirement, that editor picks a successor.
-Poynter himself picked Eugene Patterson, who picked Andy Barnes, who picked the Times ' current CEO, Paul Tash.
+Upon retirement, that leader picks a successor.
+Poynter himself picked Eugene Patterson, who picked Andy Barnes, who picked the Times ' current chairman and CEO, Paul Tash.

 We know of no other news organization in the country that runs like this.

-Since 2010, we have partnered with other news organizations that operate PolitiFact sites in the states.
-Most of these partners are newspapers such as the Atlanta Journal-Constitution and the Austin American-Statesman (both part of the Cox chain) and the Cleveland Plain Dealer, the Star-Ledger of Newark and the Oregonian (all part of the Advance chain).
-We have one radio partner, New Hampshire Public Radio.
+Since 2010, the Times has partnered with other news organizations to operate PolitiFact sites in the states.
+Most of these partners are newspapers such as the Atlanta Journal-Constitution and the Austin American-Statesman (both part of the Cox chain); the Oregonian (part of the Advance chain); and the Milwaukee Journal Sentinel (part of the Journal Media Group).

 But when it comes to the question of "Who is PolitiFact?" or "Who pays for PolitiFact?", we can assure you that no one is behind the scenes telling us what to write for someone else's benefit.
 We are an independent, nonpartisan news organization.
 We are not beholden to any government, political party or corporate interest.
 We are proud to be able to say that we are independent journalists.
 And for that, we thank Nelson Poynter.